michaliskambi/elisp/lsp/README.md

     with message (json-parse-error unexpected token near ',' <callback> 1 11 11)
     ```

-* TODO: (possibly Emacs lsp-mode or lsp-pascal problem, not related to this LSP server -- but the Philip Zander's fork is better in this regard): When a unit is missing, it fails silently in Emacs, saying "no completions".

-    But in VS Code there is a clear message "unit not found: Xxx".
+* It does error message (like on missing unit) using LSP `window/showMessage` method.
+To activate this you need to pass LSP initialization options with showSyntaxErrors=true (all LSP clients should enable to pass LSP initialization options somehow).

+    This works great in VS Code.

+    It works poorly in Emacs,
+    - The message is there but it is immediately covered by _"No completion found"_.
+You have to switch to Emacs `*Messages*` buffer to see it.
+    - TODO: How to activate it using Lisp?

+        ```
+        :initialization-options
+        (lambda ()
+          `(:options (:showSyntaxErrors t))
+        )
+        ```

+        fails, though JSON looks good.

-* Fails at finding LCL units, it seems.
+* It is not efficient at finding LCL units, it seems.
+It does not read LPI / LPK, unlike Philip Zander's LSP server.

     Testcase: